keithjgrant/sidecar-old/content/drinks/french-kiss.md

 {{< instructions >}}

 Build in a rocks glass.
-Add a lemon twist.
+Garnish with a lemon twist.

 {{< /instructions >}}
 {{< /wrap >}}